na-na-hi/renget/archive/windowsinstallguide.md

 An optional settings you can configure in this section is whether or not to show update notifications.
 Open up **Display options for update notifications**, enable the policy, and set the option to 1 or 2.

 If you set both these GPOs, the only way you'll know of and be aware of updates is when you open Windows Update and manually check.
 If you do this, it's best to get into a habit of checking once a month or every two months for security updates.
+Don't end up like the millions of retards that got fucked by WannaCry three months after MS already patched it, or the thousands today that still get fucked by it years after it was patched.

-######Step 7 (Recommended): Partition system drive and move user folders to reinstall-proof your data
+#####Step 7 (Recommended): Partition system drive and move user folders to reinstall-proof your data
 By default, your user folder is stored in C:\Users\username, the problem with this is that if your install gets corrupted and you need to reinstall, all of your documents get wiped unless you have a spare computer to plug your drive into to pull the files first.
 Moving your user folders to a 2nd partition/drive avoids this problem.

 For a 256GB+ SSD, a 100GB Windows partition should be plenty of space for Windows itself and whatever programs you need.